 Let’s get started.

 Step 1.
 Learn about the Program by reading the Program Brochure

 Step 3.
-See additional financial resources
+See the Incentives and Credits for additional financial resources

 *National Grid covers up to 100 percent of electric infrastructure associated with new EV charging stations, for approved projects.